 Please let it be tree limbs, he thought as he paused outside each room with an ear to the door before slowly opening it and shining his light inside.
-All boards were still intact with no broken or cracked glass.
-Both were good signs, but neither dismissed the fact that he and Bess had both heard the same noise and their minds had gone to the same place – intruders wanted in.
+All boards were still intact with no broken glass.
+Both were good signs, but neither dismissed the fact that he and Bess had both heard the same noise and their minds had gone to the same place–intruders wanted in.

 “Everything’s good up there,” he said, returning to the living room to find Bess standing in front of the fireplace staring blankly at the unlit firewood, Hunter standing close by her side, gripping the hem of her blouse, refusing to let go.

 “What is it?”

 “Rick, I think there’s something inside the chimney,” Bess said, quickly stepping away when an ear-piercing screech bellowed from deep inside the chamber, the sound of an injured, angry animal.

 “Oh, my God, Rick,” Bess cried in angst.
 “We forgot to close the flue!
 Whatever’s in there, we can’t let it get inside the house!
 Shut the flue!” she yelled.
 “Shut it now!”

 Kneeling on the cobblestone hearth in front of the fireplace, Rick tossed the fire screen to the side and reached up into the chute, groping around blindly in search of the flue lever.
 “Son of a bitch!” he yelped, snatching his arm back and cradling his injured hand.